Daddoon/BlazorMobile/README.md

 **YourApp** project will be used as the Blazor app container, it's not mandatory but highly recommended.

 **NOTE:** It is also advised to create an additional shared project (.netstandard2.0) with no Xamarin.Forms reference, in order to use it to share interface contracts between Blazor and Xamarin domains for interop communication.

-Assuming this shared project called **YourApp.Shared** !
+We will assume that this shared project will be called **YourApp.Shared** !

 ## 2. ZIP your Blazor app project !
 Our plugin need to read a Blazor app zipped in an archive for maintenability convenience.